yyjhao/docSum/report/report.md

 # Related works

-Two similar PageRank-based document summarization algorithms have been independently proposed.
+Two similar PageRank-based document summarization algorithms have been independently proposed previously.
 They both run PageRank on a graph constructed from sentences, then aggregate the highest ranking sentences to produce a summary.

 TextRank _(@mihalcea2004textrank)_ was developed as a model for general text processing and it allows one to define the vertices as any text units as the